nina-si/node-crud-api/README.md

 ### GET request:

 1. Send a `GET` request to endpoint `/api/users`, for example: http://localhost:3000/api/users.
-You can open this link in browser.
+   You can also open this link in the browser.

 ### POST request:

 1. Send a `POST` request to endpoint `/api/users`, for example: http://localhost:3000/api/users.
    Don't forget to fill in a body for request, for example:

    `{
     "username": "NN",
     "age": 25,